Capricorn-Yorg/Test-to-Speech-PROJECT/README.md

  Overview

 AWS Polly Text-to-Speech Converter is a cutting-edge, serverless web application that transforms written text into natural-sounding speech in real-time.
-Built with AWS serverless technologies, this solution demonstrates enterprise-grade cloud architecture with exceptional user experience.
+Built with AWS serverless technologies, this solution demonstrates enterprise-grade cloud architecture with an exceptional user experience.

 This project showcases seamless integration between frontend interfaces and cloud services, providing instant text-to-speech conversion with multiple voice options, real-time processing, and professional audio quality.

- Award-Winning Features
+ Features

  User Experience
 - Elegant Glass Morphism UI with smooth animations and gradients